This guide has been developed to support NT Health staff who would like to start a Journal Club.

 Traditionally a journal club is a group of individuals who meet regularly to discuss recent articles in the medical and health literature.

-There are many approaches to the settings and conduct of journal clubs, for example but they have become increasingly widespread as a component of clinical rotations for students in the health care professions.
-The leader of the group will give guidelines for the paper being reviewed (article publication date, relevance to group, etc.) and for what is expected of the presenter ( length of presentation, timeframe for distributing copies, etc.) and the attendees (read article beforehand, participate in discussion, etc.).
+There are many approaches to the settings and conduct of journal clubs, but they have become increasingly widespread as a component of clinical rotations for students in the health care professions.
+The leader of the group will give guidelines for the paper being reviewed (article publication date, relevance to group, etc.) and for what is expected of the presenter (length of presentation, timeframe for distributing copies, etc.) and the attendees (read article beforehand, participate in discussion, etc.).

 What are the advantages of being in a journal club?